MicrosoftDocs/dynamics-365-ai/ai-docs/sales/call-intelligence.md

 - Increase productivity gains for the business.

 > [!NOTE]
-> Configure of Call intelligence is not available for you in this release.
+> The configuration of Call intelligence is not available for you in the preview.
 To set-up Call intelligence, email [Microsoft Call intelligence team](mailto:D365callintelligence@microsoft.com).

 As a sales manager, when you can open the **Call intelligence** page you can view the overall team performance and the individual performances of sales reps across all sales calls.
 This helps you to: